Critical Theory, Etc: An interrogation

 Introduction

-Health Warning #1: I am not claiming expertise in Critical Theory or Identity Politics, or in Positive Psychology and its offspring, Positive Parenting.
+Health Warning #1: I am not claiming expertise in Critical Theory, Post-colonial Theory or Identity Politics, or in Positive Psychology and its offspring, Positive Parenting.
 (Stanford University’s online philosophy encyclopedia is good on the first three; for the last, I list some sources in an appendix, below.)

 Health Warning #2: I am not claiming experience of Critical Theory within the education system.
 I rather hope you will point me to examples of its being diminished.